Intra-University Transfers, Probation, Dismissal, Withdrawal

 Students encountering special problems during a semester may voluntarily withdraw from their classes during the first 10 weeks of a regular semester or the first five weeks of an eight-week summer session and have a W recorded for the course(s).
 After the official withdrawal deadline (which is posted in the semester calendar each semester), students may withdraw from one or more courses with a W only if they petition the deans of their colleges and if their petitions are approved.
 Any approved late withdrawal results in a W on the academic record/transcript.
 Without that approval, a late withdrawal is considered an F. Course expungement (removal from transcript) is not allowed.

-Students are advised to consult with their course instructors and academic advisors before initiating withdrawal procedures.
+Students are advised to consult with their course instructors and academic advisor before initiating withdrawal procedures.
 Procedures for withdrawing from a class can be acquired from the student’s college or school office or the registrar’s office in Jardine Hall.

 Administrative withdrawal from courses may be initiated by the dean’s office of the college or school in which a student is enrolled, the provost’s office, or other appropriate university offices when a student is unable to complete courses because of extenuating circumstances.
 A grade of W will be officially recorded on the student’s permanent record for a course or courses from which the student is administratively withdrawn.